romainniamor/romainniamor/README.md

 - 🌱 I’m currently learning ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- ⚡ Fun fact: I want to go back to the future and develop Cobol Skills
+- ⚡ Fun fact: I want to go back to the future and learn  Cobol Skills

-Languages and Tools: